ithinkandicode/door-kickers-action-squad-mods/_Resources/NOTES/IDEAS.md

 - Turbo Mode - Everything is 10-20% faster (fire rate, reload etc)
 - Hard Mode A - Enemies have 30% more health (for co-op)
 - Hard Mode B - No strategic points, only from hostages, like in Infinite Tower
-- Hard Mode C - More enemies in default maps - probably for co-op than better than +enemy HP
+- Hard Mode C - More enemies in default maps - probably better for co-op than better than +enemy HP

 ### New Weapons